MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-news-letter-10-0-00.md

 ![](media/GST-invoice-date-rate-setup-2-10-0-00.PNG)

-You can create a non-GST transaction, which will be reflected in GSTR.
+You can create a non-GST transaction, which will be reflected in the Goods and Services Tax return (GSTR).

 ![](media/GST-non-gst-transaction-3-10-0-00.PNG)